caraya/personal-blog/content/blog/date-vs-temporal.md

 ### The Modern Solution: Temporal

 Temporal resolves this underlying data model problem by providing distinct types for specific use cases.
 If a function requires a calendar date, developers can explicitly require a `Temporal.PlainDate`.
 Because this object contains no time or time zone data, it remains completely immune to daylight saving time or local time zone shifts.
-This directly solves the cross-environment presentation problem natively: a PlainDate created as "1990-05-15" consistently outputs exactly "1990-05-15", regardless of whether the code executes on a server in London or a browser in Tokyo.
+This directly solves the cross-environment presentation problem.

 TypeScript